 Authorized in 1998 as the first IB DP school in Westchester County (NY), Dobbs Ferry High School (DFHS) is a model public school for how to best promote student access to the IB DP.
 We present annually at the IB World Conference on this topic and regularly welcome guests from districts who are interested in learning about how our rich diversity serves to enhance our work as an IB World School.
 All students at DFHS take an average of three DP courses and approximately thirty percent pursue the full IB Diploma.
 This “shift” to “IB for All” has evolved over the years.
 At #IBORL2017, we shared the DFHS story while placing a specific emphasis on special education.
-This year, we turn our attention to the MYP Personal Project (Year 5) for our presentation in San Diego, CA. This post set the stage for that presentation.
+In 2018, we turned our attention to the MYP Personal Project (Year 5) for our presentation in San Diego, CA. This post set the stage for that presentation.

 In 2016, DFHS was authorized as an IB MYP school and all sophomores completed the MYP Personal Project for the first time in 2017.
 We are now completing our sixth year as an IB MYP school and we are gearing up for our first official evaluation visit in March, 2022.
 The MYP PP has further allowed DFHS to promote access to the IB DP while providing all students with rich academic experiences that will prepare them for success beyond the walls of our school.
 The MYP PP has also allowed us to further instill the IB Learner Profile into the fabric of our school while providing our students and staff with more opportunities for reflection and growth.
-It is also paving the pay for new initiatives, including a transition to “IB CAS for All” starting in 2018-19.
+It is also paving the pay for new initiatives, including a transition to “IB CAS for All” which is now in effect at DFHS.